 Prior to joining Kaman in 2007, he was Chief Operating Officer at Hughes Supply, a $5.4 billion industrial distributor and Chief Executive Officer for GKH Aerospace, a $1 billion aerospace subsidiary of GKN Plc.
 He served in increasingly senior positions at Rockwell International from 1978 to 2002, ultimately serving as Executive Vice President and Chief Operating Officer for Rockwell Collins, Commercial Systems.
+In 2020, he retired from Kaman Corp., but continues to serve as executive chair through 2021 and plans to retire from the board of directors after the Kaman annual shareholders meeting in 2021.

 Keating earned a bachelor’s degree in electrical engineering from the University of Illinois and his MBA from the University of Chicago.